-As we have already said in our section «Physical training»No special physical preparation is required, although it is important that a month before starting, train a little by going out with the boots that you will wear during the Camino.
+As we have already said in our section of «Physical training»A special physical preparation is not required, although it is important that a month before starting, you train a little while walking with the boots that you will wear during the Camino.
 If you have bought new ones you will have to walk a lot more, since they have to be as adapted as possible to our foot.
-If you start the Camino with brand new boots, you will suffer serious discomfort, possible injuries and undoubtedly the feared and incurable "blisters" and "chafing".
+If you start the Camino with brand new boots you will suffer serious discomfort, possible injuries and without a doubt the dreaded and unfortunate "blisters" and "chafing."

 Our recommendation, depending on the time of year, is to take winter-autumn trekking boots of sole not very hard, little heavy and with good perspiration to avoid the sweat of the feet.
 Avoid walking with athletic shoes although they seem comfortable, since part of the route runs through asphalt, gravel, concrete, rocky terrain.
 Also, in case of rain or mud they are not practical at all.
 In summer and spring if they are more recommendable low trekking sneakers.

 If you want a shoe that suits you for any time and weather we can recommend the shoes of the brand MERRELL (MOAB 2).
 They have evolved their flagship shoe La MOAB, which has been the most sold of all times and has improved it to delight the most adventurous.
 Because our well deserve the best in the walks, you can consult more details of this footwear in your specialized blog.

 With the purpose of avoid blisters It is convenient that one week before our departure, before going to sleep, apply vaseline on the sole of the foot and put on the socks.